penguinpig/penguinpig.github.io/content/notes/linux.md

 watch -n 0.5 {script}         #Watch terminal,Repeat script in 0.5s
-compgen -c           #List all available command you can run ss                   #netstat
+compgen -c           #List all available command you can run ss                   #netstat ps -aux {name}       #Print all process readlink -f /proc/{pid}/exe #Get process execing path
 ```

 ---
 ## Others

+### ssh settings

+1. basic
+   1. ssh.config，client side setting when you connect to other server used
+   2. sshd.config，server side setting when other user connect to the host used
+`
 ### firewall settings

 1. nc(netcat)